wren-lang/wren/doc/site/getting-started.markdown

 ## Interactive mode

 The above instructions will drop you into Wren's standalone interpreter in interactive mode.
-You can type a line of code in, and it will immediately execute it.
+You can type in a line of code, and it will immediately execute it.
 Here's something to try:

     :::dart
     IO.print("Hello, world!")